-Long-listed for the Exeter Novel Prize, Melting in the Middle is a literary comedy about redemption and second chances, played out amid the madness of office politics.
+Long-listed for the Exeter Novel Prize, Melting in the Middle is a literary comedy about redemption and second chances, played out amid the madness of modern life.

-Stephen Carreras’ life is in turmoil.
+For Stephen Carreras, life is in turmoil.
 His career with Britain’s worst chocolate company is heading for the rocks when it’s taken over by US confectionery giant Schmaltz.
-He’s just turned forty, has messed up on marriage and is desperately clinging on to his sanity and his job in the middle of nowhere.
-That’s the only way to keep a toehold in the lives of his monosyllabic teenage children.
+He’s just turned forty, he’s messed up on marriage and is struggling to keep a toehold in the lives of his monosyllabic teenage children.

-Outside of work he meets Rachel, a choral-singing charity worker who dances to a very different beat.
-She challenges him to do good among the carnage he faces in the office.
-But to do so, he must confront his past and work out all over again what really matters in life…
+Then he meets Rachel, who dances to a very different beat.
+She challenges him to do good among the carnage that surrounds him.
+But to do so, he must confront his past and work out all over again what really matters…

 “The dialogue zips along at a pace that keeps the reader on their toes